MRWolves/standards/documentation-guide.md

 *Therefore*, ensure that your code separates into pieces, *and* that each piece has a clear functionality that can be understood without simultaneously understanding the rest of the code in full detail.
 In object-oriented programming, this is often best-accomplished by making wise choices as to one's class structure - but the concept is applicable in all contexts.

+#### Avoid Globals (AKA Pass Information Locally)

+Global variables are almost always a bad idea.
+Since a global variable can be modified or read from anywhere in the code, they directly contradict the notion of factoring the code into chunks that can be understood in isolation.
+Code that makes heavy use of globals tends to be extremely difficult to read, and even harder to modify/debug.

+There are, of course, some cases where globals are unavoidable.
+There are others when they are defensible design choices (e.g. a service that everything does actually need to interface with, and that there will never be more than one of).
+But if you find yourself using a global variable to pass state from one part of the program to another, you have almost certainly done something wrong.

 #### Do Not Repeat Code Unnecessarily (AKA: Abstraction Is Good)

 Figuring out what a piece of code does is hard enough.
 Having to figure out what the same piece of code does multiple times over is infuriating.
 Repetition is not just an inefficiency in *writing* code, but in *reading* it, as well.